 When you first board The Gauguin you’ll be welcomed by our Reception staff in a newly renovated space bedecked in new wall coverings, carpets, lighting and artwork.
 Throughout the week you may find yourself passing time in reception’s sitting area which features a suspended ceiling, a dark wood-slatted wall and textiles that display an array of tailored textures and lines.

 Decorative screens featuring Paul Gauguin’s artwork appear throughout the ship, one of which resides in Fare Tahiti, the ship’s “museum.”
 Passengers have the opportunity to navigate through 150 paintings and read annotations on Paul Gauguin’s work.
 All promenades feature new carpets, furniture and textiles.
 You’ll pass teak wood-topped coffee-colored ceramic tables, decorative porcelain and vibrant pottery on your way to the ship’s restaurants, boutique and spa.
 Oak wood and natural fiber sconces and wood blinds adorn the walls and windows.
 The photo gallery showcases imagery from your cruise on three Mac displays along the 5th floor promenade.

 There is nothing like basking in the sun next to the Pool with the magnificent Mount Otemanu of Bora Bora filling your viewscape.
 Elegant new textiles, loungers, tables and armchairs make this space a very lucrative place to relax and take in French Polynesia’s grandeur while you receive five-star service from the pool bar.

 The Gauguin also has new dark wood flooring throughout the boutique, spa and fitness room.
-Deep Nature Spa also has new massage tables and furniture in the salon and the ship’s hospital has undergone technical advancements.
+Algotherm Spa also has new massage tables and furniture in the salon and the ship’s hospital has undergone technical advancements.
 We hope to see you on board, reveling in The Gauguin’s new radiance, soon!